 Bettye Washington Greene then entered a doctoral program in chemistry at Wayne State University in Detroit, Michigan, where she worked under the German-born physical chemist, Wilfried Heller (1903–1982).
 She obtained her PhD degree in physical chemistry in 1962.

 Greene’s doctoral dissertation, Determination of Particle Size Distributions in Emulsions by Light Scattering, was published as a book in 1965.

-James Andrew Harris was an American nuclear chemist who was involved in the discovery of elements 104 and 105 .
+James Andrew Harris was an American radiochemist who was involved in the discovery of elements 104 and 105 .
+Harris was the head of the Heavy Isotopes Production Group, part of the Nuclear Chemistry Division of University of California-Berkeley.
 Harris is known for being the first African American to contribute to the discovery of new elements.

 Walter Lincoln Hawkins was an American chemist and engineer widely regarded as a pioneer of polymer chemistry.
 For thirty-four years he worked at Bell Laboratories, where he was instrumental in designing a long-lasting plastic to sheath telephone cables, enabling the introduction of telephone services to thousands of Americans, especially those in rural communities.
 In addition to his pioneering research, Hawkins is also known for his advocacy efforts for minority students.
 He also served as the chairman of Montclair State University in 1973.
 Amongst his many awards, Hawkins was the first Afr...